anatawa12/rhino-for-fixrtm/README.md

 ## This repository is a fork of rhino for [fixRTM](https://github.com/anatawa12/fixRTM)

 Here is the list of difference from the original Rhino:
+- use dynlink to resolve overload and casting values

 ## License